How are our shorelines changing overtime? How can we protect them?

 - VR tours can be viewed on desktop computer web browsers or smartphones via a VR viewer such as Google Cardboard

-- EFTs programs will be streamed through Zoom live for approximately 45 minutes in length (if you’re unable to attend live, the programs are recorded and shared at a later date)
+- EFTs programs were streamed through Zoom live for approximately 45 minutes in length (if you’re unable to attend live, the programs are recorded and shared at a later date)

 Take a look into what Restore the Shore will dive into this semester!